sudheerj/javascript-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

 53. ### Why do you need a promise

-    Promises are used to handle asynchronous operations.
-They provide an alternative approach for callbacks by reducing the callback hell and writing the cleaner code.
+    Promises are **used to handle asynchronous operations**, especially in languages like JavaScript, which often work with non-blocking operations such as network requests, file I/O, and timers.
+When an operation is asynchronous, it doesn't immediately return a result; instead, it works in the background and provides the result later.
+Handling this in a clean, organized way can be difficult without a structured approach.

+    Promises are used to:

+    1.  **Handle asynchronous operations**.
+    2.  **Provide a cleaner alternative to callbacks**.
+    3.  **Avoid callback hell**.
+    4.  **Make code more readable and maintainable**.

     **[⬆ Back to Top](#table-of-contents)**

-54. ### What are the three states of promise
+54. ### Explain the three states of promise

     Promises have three states: